-- · The rate of future salary increases;
+- The rate of future salary increases assumed for pilots; - Future investment returns;; and - That all contributors elect a lump sum benefit.

-- The aged at which contributors are assumed to retire;

-- Future investment returns;

-- The discount rate; and

-- Post-retirement mortality of the members.

 As noted in Note 10, under section 60 of the Act, the benefits payable by the Scheme are guaranteed by the Crown.